nestorcayananjr/list-manager/README.md

 TODO
-[] Edit and Delete on the Frontend
-[] functions that edit the database, needs to be passed down [] Login Page backend and frontend
+[] Login Page gets correct data, need to set the state, and allow user to access homepage [] register user front and backend

 Extensions
 [] Styling